Jenat14/Audio/README.md

+# Drum Kit
+Welcome to the Drum Kit Project!
+This project was created to enhance my understanding of JavaScript functions, DOM manipulation, and sound integration on a website.
-# Overview
+## Overview
-This project was built as part of my learning journey to deepen my understanding of JavaScript, focusing on key concepts such as functions, DOM manipulation, and incorporating sounds into a web page using JavaScript.
-The project demonstrates how to build interactive elements on a website that respond to user actions by playing sounds and updating the DOM dynamically.
+The Drum Kit is an interactive web application that allows users to generate different drum sounds by clicking buttons or pressing corresponding keyboard keys.
+It was built as part of my learning journey to deepen my understanding of JavaScript, focusing on key concepts such as functions, DOM manipulation, and incorporating sounds into a web page using JavaScript.

 ## Features
 * JavaScript Functions: Utilized to handle various tasks like event listeners, sound playing, and DOM updates.
 * DOM Manipulation: Interacted with HTML elements, modifying content and styles dynamically based on user inputs and events.
 * Sound Integration: Added sound effects that are triggered by user actions like button clicks or keyboard presses.
+* Clickable drum buttons that produce different sounds
+* Keyboard support for each drum sound
 ## Technologies Used
 * HTML: For structuring the web page.
 * CSS: For styling and making the UI visually appealing.